 • Websites must comply with regulations like GDPR, protecting data, and other specific industry regulations.

-• When creating a website for finance, the team must ensure that the website is safe and compliant with legal and other regulations.
+• When creating a website for finance, the team must make sure that the website is safe and compliant with legal and other regulations.

 • Visually prominent and distinct from all other elements on the page.